wagerc97/noxsensor-public/README.md

 Detailed description: [EN](/Descriptions/EN_Description.pdf) | [DE](/Descriptions/DE_Funktionsweise.pdf)

 ## Usage
 The device operates on the plug-and-play principle.
+The Raspberry Pi needs network access (preferably Wi-Fi).
-As soon as the RPI is supplied with power, the automatic monitoring program starts.
-For more information, see the Internal Processes chapter.
+The user has sets up the device at the desired location and within range of the Wi-Fi network When the Raspberry Pi is supplied with power, the automatic monitoring program starts.

+To set up a fresh Raspberry Pi an installation script is provided in the private repository.

 ## Code
-The code is stored in a private repository.
+The source code is stored in a private repository.
 For access requests, please contact me directly.

 ## Features
 - plug-and-play functionality